honeycombio/refinery/README.md

 helm install refinery honeycomb/refinery
 ```

-This will use the default values file.
+This installation will use the default values file.
 You can also supply your own:

 ```bash
 helm install refinery honeycomb/refinery --values /path/to/refinery-values.yaml
 ```

+To install a specific version or override the default values, refer to [Refinery Helm chart documentation](https://artifacthub.io/packages/helm/honeycomb/refinery) to learn more about configuration.

 ## Configuration